Posted May 5, 2020 | Written by Michael Keating

 - Caitlin Rivers, senior scholar at the Johns Hopkins Center for Health Security and assistant professor in the Department of Environmental Health and Engineering, who explored possibilities for easing restrictions and reopening society

-Other forums in the series have included Ronald J. Daniels, president of The Johns Hopkins University, Paul B. Rothman, dean of the medical faculty at the Johns Hopkins University School of Medicine and CEO of Johns Hopkins Medicine, and global health security experts Jennifer Nuzzo and Crystal Watson from the Bloomberg School of Public Health.
+Other forums in the series have included Ronald J. Daniels, president of The Johns Hopkins University, Paul B. Rothman (served from 2012-2022), dean of the medical faculty at the Johns Hopkins University School of Medicine and CEO of Johns Hopkins Medicine, and global health security experts Jennifer Nuzzo and Crystal Watson from the Bloomberg School of Public Health.

 Sowers kicked off the briefing by sharing background on Johns Hopkins’ response to the pandemic, including the early launch of the global COVID-19 Dashboard map, recently refined to show U.S. cases by county.
 He discussed development of an in-house coronavirus screening test, as well as local plans — in conjunction with the University of Maryland and Gov. Larry Hogan’s office — to open a 250-bed field hospital at the Baltimore Convention Center, and a new public-private partnership for testing and education for people who do not have a primary care physician.
 “The public-private partnership, and the engagement that comes with it, is incredibly important to how we respond,” said Sowers.